ericniebler/range-v3/README.md

 To Do:
 ------

-* Survey the algorithms for return types.
-* Survey the _n algorithms for handling of (non-bounded) Range arguments and termination conditions
 * Survey the use of projections.
 Do they only apply when evaluating predicates, or are they like full input transformations?
 (E.g, does `copy` get a projection parameter or not?
 Does the projection get applied by e.g. `set_difference`?)
-* Implement
-  - `stable_sort`
 * Longer-term goals:
   - Make `inplace_merge` work with forward iterators
   - Make the sorting algorithms work with forward iterators